OOAD14/Crypto-Paper-Trader/prototypes/README.md

-Prototyping and Wireframing in AdobeXD to build a basic idea of UI/UX of our project (since this is just a prototype the final product may look much different).
+Prototyping and Wireframing in AdobeXD to build a basic idea of UI/UX of our project

+(Since this is just a prototype the final product may look much different).